Skip to content

 source .docs-venv/bin/activate

-3. Update pip and install the needed pip packages using docs/requirements.txt:
+3. Update pip and install the required packages from docs/requirements.txt:

 pip install --upgrade pip